seafloor/validation_plot/README.md

-# Steyerberg-style validation plots in python
+# Validation plots in python